J0NGS/Challenge3/README.md

 3. Navigate to the cloud gateway folder and run it.
 4. Run all the other services.

-Feel free to explore the individual microservices and their respective documentation for more details on how to use each of them.
+Feel free to explore the individual microservices and their respective documentation for more details on how to use them.